BorisDudkin/FinTech_Module_20_JointSavingsAccount_Solidity/README.md

 > Application summary<br/>

-The application consists of the sections specified below:<br/>
+The application consists of the following three sections:<br/>

 - Creating a JointSavings smart contract in Solidity:<br/>